hraftery/slackclipper/README.md

 		>>> from slackclipper import update_credentials_store
 		>>> update_credentials_store(creds) # where "creds" is in the format produced by slacktokens
 		```
-- Message authors are given as a user ID.
-This is easy to improve by doing a user lookup to turn them into a useful name.
 - Timestamps are not yet included in the output.
 Just need to come up with a suitable format.
 - Some things aren't formatted well.
 For example:
 	- links are oddly formatted;